Conformal prediction with local weights: randomization enables local guarantees: Theoretical guarantees

 We can essentially interpret $L_{g,r,A}$ as a relaxed version of the Lipschitz constant of $g$ on the set $A$.
 In particular, if $g$ is $L_g$-Lipschitz, then $L_{g,r,A}\leq L_g$ for all $r$ and all $A$.
 We will also write $\|g\|_\infty = \sup_{x\in\calX} |g(x)|=\sup_{x\in\calX} g(x).$

-We are now ready to state our main result. \begin{theorem}[Robustness to covariate shift] The RLCP method defined in~\eqref{eqn:def_RLCP} satisfies the following property: for any distribution $P$, and every $g:\calX\rightarrow\RR_{\geq 0}$ with $P_X\circ g$ well-defined (i.e., with $0<\E_{P_X}[g(X)]<\infty$), it holds that
+We are now ready to state our main result. \begin{theorem}[Robustness to covariate shift] The RLCP method defined in~\eqref{eqn:def_RLCP} satisfies the following property: for any distribution $P$, and every $g:\calX\rightarrow\RR_{\geq 0}$ with $P_X\circ g$ well defined (i.e., with $0<\E_{P_X}[g(X)]<\infty$), it holds that

 where the probability on the left-hand side is taken with respect to $(X_1,Y_1),\dots,(X_n,Y_n)\stackrel{\textnormal{iid}}{\sim} P$ and $(X_{n+1},Y_{n+1})\sim (P_X\circ g)\times P_{Y|X}$, and $\tX_{n+1}\mid X_{n+1}\sim H(X_{n+1},\cdot)$ as defined by the RLCP method~\eqref{eqn:def_RLCP}. \end{theorem}